shizuka/shizuka.github.io/about/boxen.md

 kept the RAM, GPU, and hard drives of the original, and my first experience properly building a desktop went well.
 Unfortunately, I was misled on the abilities of the replacement CPU, with only two threads instead of six.
 More power per thread, but the raw multitasking ability was cut short.
-As a result, streaming became limited to the less CPU-intensive games, to avoid bottlenecking on the encoders, and occasionally Winamp can get hung up on programs thinking abnormally hard.

-Still, the new motherboard has capacity for a great deal more memory than I can fathom needing, and the chassis will happily seat an SSD someday.
-Asuka 2.0 might not have the raw grunt of her previous incarnation, but she's still the workhorse of the family.
+At the end of July 2015, [with the release of Windows 10][win10], I spent two days wrestling that processor into accepting the new OS, hampered by a broken update that prevented booting with both cores enabled.
+It was stressful, and tiring, straining my ability to gather useful troubleshooting information from an internet of "it works for me!", but I was ultimately successful.
+She's still a bit on the weak side, but is doing more with that weakness than before.

 -----